Daniel Wyllie

 Daniel Wyllie is an Australian stage, film, and television actor.
 Wyllie began acting in theatre.

 Early life and education

-Daniel Wyllie grew up on Sydney's North Shore.
+Wyllie grew up on Sydney's North Shore.
+He attended North Sydney Demonstration School and North Sydney Boys High School where he studied drama at high school and undertook drama classes on weekends.

-He attended North Sydney Demonstration School and North Sydney Boys High School where he studied drama and undertook drama classes on weekends.
-Upon graduating from high school he attended the University of New South Wales, where he studied arts for two years.
-Although he took part in amateur productions with the Australian Theatre for Young People, and while his involvement led to professional work, Wyllie considers himself untrained.
+Upon graduating from high school, Wyllie attended the University of New South Wales, where he studied an arts degree for two years, but did not complete the course.
+While at university, he took part in amateur productions with the Australian Theatre for Young People (ATYP), and while his involvement led to professional work, Wyllie considers himself untrained and never considered himself an actor until he was in his late 20s.

+After university, Wyllie moved to Sydney's eastern suburbs.

-When he was 18, Wyllie was involved in a car accident which knocked out his front four teeth and left him with a facial scar on his mouth.
+At the age of 18, Wyllie was involved in a car accident which knocked out his front four teeth and left him with a scarred mouth.